-We are currently trying to resume normal services within the Leg Ulcer Service in our response to phased recovery during Covid-19.
-The service will continue to offer the following:
+The Leg Ulcer Service continues to move towards normal services in response to phased recovery during Covid-19.
+The service continues to offer the following:

-Capacity at some clinic locations is currently reduced following risk assessments of sites and safety requirements in line with social distancing during this time.
+Capacity at some clinic locations remains currently reduced following risk assessments of sites and safety requirements in line with social distancing during this time.

 Personal protective equipment will be used for every patient contact, whether in clinic or at home, in line with Trust and Government guidelines.

 Patients can still call the Leg Ulcer Service – our administrator is continuing to assist with any enquiries.

 This nurse-led service provides community leg ulcer clinics in Baldock, Hatfield, Hitchin, Stevenage and Royston where people with a leg ulcer receive a full assessment (including Doppler assessment) to ascertain its cause.